Ways to Save Money on Groceries: Save Before, During,and After Shopping

 It’s also good to buy electronics in July as Walmart tends to drop prices to compete with the yearly Prime Day sale by Amazon, and then in August and September in preparation for the back-to-school season.

 Just like Costco, Walmart also has its own unique pricing system.
 If you know the code, you’ll likely get the best deals.
-Items that end with 7 are sold at full-price and are not discounted or marked down.
-However, do look for items that end with 5 (they’ve been marked down once), and 1 or 0 as they’re being sold at their final marked down price.
+Items that end with 7 are sold at full price and are not discounted or marked down.
+However, do look for items that end with 5 (they’ve been marked down once), and 1 or 0 as they’re being sold at their final marked-down price.

 If you want to curb your impulse spending or simply want to save time grocery shopping, you can always use Walmart’s grocery pick-up service.
 You just shop online and their staff does the picking (even fresh produce) and packing for you.
-Schedule the time of pick-up and preferred Walmart store, and they’ll even help load up your groceries into your car.
-This service is utterly convenient and a huge time-saver for busy people.
-If you’re using this service for the first time, Walmart gives you $10 on your purchase.
+Schedule the time of pick-up and preferred Walmart store, and they’ll even help load your groceries into your car.
+This service is convenient and a huge time-saver for busy people.
+If you’re using this service for the first time, Walmart gives you $10 back on your purchase.

 When you shop at Walmart’s online store and your total bill is over $35, you are eligible for free shipping.
-That’s a fantastic way to shop especially when you don’t have the time to go to theWalmart store.
-There are thousands of products that qualify for free shipping, including food, personal products and clothing.
+That’s a fantastic way to shop, especially when you don’t have the time to go to theWalmart store.
+There are thousands of products that qualify for free shipping including food, personal products, and clothing.

 If you want to be smart and frugal about your household finances, food and groceries are two of the categories that you can easily adjust to meet your financial goals.
-But given the rising cost of commodities, sometimes we can’t help but pay more for a less than a basket full of groceries.
+But given the rising cost of commodities, sometimes we can’t help but pay more for less than a basket full of groceries.